Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 1 mg/l

-The Brita Elite filter offered a great performance in our chlorine test with the UltraMax.
+The Brita Elite filter performed exceptionally well in our chlorine test with the UltraMax.
 It managed to cut down more than 90% of the chlorine from the test water, which had a concentration of 10+ mg/l (the safe level recommended by the CDC is up to 4 mg/l).

 Brita UltraMax 27 cup water filter dispenser with smartphone timer on its left side

-Having a similar design as the Standard filter, the Elite filter did not disappoint when it came to flow rate.
+With a similar design as the Standard filter, the Elite filter did not disappoint with flow rate.
 It outpaced many others in this test, producing a standard glass of water in just 24 seconds.

 Gloved hand holding a water TDS meter over a paper cup labeled Brita UltraMax, next to the lower part of the water dispenser